Petri-Hub/Petri-Hub/README.md

 # What i've developed with

-Techologies i've used in my development career, either by courses, projects, or working at Allinsys.
+Techologies i've used in my development career, either by courses, projects, or at work.

 <table width="100%">
    <thead>